 You may have to pay your approved assessor for other services.

 4. Application for Funding

-Your audiologist will give you time to try the hearing aids to see if they work for you.
+Your approved assessor will give you time to try the hearing aids to see if they work for you.
 Let your audiologist know if you have any problems as they can adjust the hearing aids.
 You will probably need more than one appointment to get the hearing aids going just right for you.
 If the hearing aids still do not work for you, you can return them during the standard trial period and try a different model.

 The standard trial period is six to eight weeks.

 Always take care of hearing aids.
 You may need to return them if they are not suitable for you during the trial period.

 After trying hearing aids, you will need to decide with your approved assessor if the hearing aids are meeting your needs.
 If they are, your approved assessor will arrange for the Ministry of Health to pay for the hearing aids.

 If I need hearing aids, what kind of audiology service will I receive?